Scott Boden: Career

 At the end of the 2015–16 season, Boden was offered a new contract by Newport but he chose to move on to Inverness Caledonian Thistle on a three-year deal.

 However, Boden was released by Inverness after his first season.

 On 6 July 2017, Boden joined Wrexham on a one-year deal.
 He made his debut on 5 August 2017, against former club Macclesfield Town in a 0–1 home defeat.

 He was released by Wrexham on 14 May 2018.

 Boden was signed by Gateshead on 20 July 2018.

 On 30 January 2019, Boden re-joined former club Chesterfield on an 18-month contract.

 On 23 February 2021, Boden joined National League side Torquay United on loan for the remainder of the 2020-21 season.

 Boden was released at the end of the 2020–21 season.
 He subsequently joined fellow National League side Boreham Wood in August 2021 on a one-year deal with the option of a further twelve-months.

 On 6 June 2022, Boden joined National League side York City on a permanent move after being released by Boreham Wood.

+In January 2024, Boden joined Northern Premier League Premier Division club Matlock Town following a spell with National League North club Buxton.

+On Tuesday 7th October 2025, Boden was an unused substitute in Retford F.C.'s 2-1 win over Clipstone F.C..